Updated May 2023

-National Mental Health Awareness Week starts on May 15th, and the theme this year is anxiety.
+National Mental Health Awareness Week runs from 13th-19th May, and the theme this year is ‘Movement: Moving more for mental health’.

 There’s no doubt that everyday life can often be hectic and stressful.
 But, with research suggesting that a nature walk can decrease anxiety and worry – as well as helping to increase working memory – it looks like getting out into the great outdoors might be one of the best things you can do for your wellbeing.